Peloton Treadmill Lawsuit

 These defects show evident problems in the machine’s design.

 How many accidents has the Peloton Tread+ caused?

 Since 2018, incident reports link the Peloton Tread+ to at least 39 accidents, including dozens causing injuries to children.

 The CPSC stated in its warning that consumers should stop using the Peloton Tread+ if and when there are small children or pets in the house.
 The CPSC stresses that injuries can occur when the adult uses the exercise equipment, not just when the child has access to the equipment unsupervised.

 The CPSC also warns that if a consumer must use the machine, they should only use it in a locked room and keep all objects away from the treadmill.
 Lastly, the warning states that when you’re not using the machine, you should unplug it and store the safety key away from it and out of reach of children.

 This expensive piece of exercise equipment is not worth potentially injuring yourself, your children, or your pets.
-Though Peloton’s has failed to issue a recall, you may be entitled to receive your full payment back if you don’t want to keep the Tread+ in your home as a possible risk.
+Although Peloton voluntarily recalled their treadmills, you may be entitled to receive your full payment back if you don’t want to keep the Tread+ in your home as a possible risk.

 How has Peloton reacted?

 Peloton continues to argue for the safety of the Tread+ when used per the company’s warnings and associated safety measures.
 Peloton is fighting against the CPSC’s release, calling the agency’s notice “inaccurate and misleading.”

 Peloton took specific issue with the CPSC’s release of a video showing a child incurring severe injuries resulting from the Tread+.
 The company defended itself by stating that if the consumer used the Tread+’s safety key properly, they could have avoided the incident depicted in the video.